 2. We now document our trips for everybody else

-Digital photography was common a decade ago but most of us took a bunch of photos, showed a few of them to our friends when we returned home and then stored them on our computer, rarely to be looked at again.
-The popularity of social media is also pushing some travellers to look for more unusual and off the beaten track experiences in an attempt to get better stories for their social media feeds.
+Digital photography was common a decade ago but most of us took a bunch of photos, showed a few of them to our friends when we returned home, and then stored them on our computers, rarely to be looked at again.
+The popularity of social media is also pushing some travelers to look for more unusual and off-the-beaten-track experiences in an attempt to get better stories for their social media feeds.

 3. We are visiting new and more exotic places

 Even people who only travel for a few weeks a year aren’t content with spending it sunbathing on a beach anymore.
 Lots of people are choosing to head to faraway places for their travels and, in today’s hyper-connected world, that’s hardly surprising.
 It’s harder than ever before to truly disconnect from your life and your friends back home (especially when you’re updating your social media feeds every few minutes) and it has become necessary to take longer and more challenging journeys to do so.
 As a result, countries like Vietnam, Egypt, and Palestine have achieved growth rates of over one-third over the last few years (and this shows little sign of slowing down).
 As travelers from countries like India and China find that they have the world at their fingertips for the very first time, demand for travel is going up year-on-year, making it even harder to truly get away from it all.

 How Will Travel Change in the Future?